Dr Pil Kollectiv

 - Contemporary Art Practice

-Dr Pil Kollectiv is an artist, writer and curator; he works collaboratively with Dr. Galia Kollectiv.
+Dr Pil Kollectiv is an artist, writer and curator; he works collaboratively with Dr Galia Kollectiv.
 Together, they make work which explores the relationship between art and politics.
 They are also the directors of artist run project space xero, kline & coma.
-At the Royal College of Art, Pil is a Tutor in Art and the Public Sphere on the Contemporary Art Practice programme.
+At the Royal College of Art, Pil is a Tutor and Pathway Leader for the Public Sphere pathway on the Contemporary Art Practice programme.

 As well as teaching at the Royal College of Art, Pil also holds a post as a Lecturer in Art at the University of Reading.
 Prior to his current role at the Royal College of Art, Pil was a senior lecturer at the CASS School of Art.
 He has also taught at Camberwell College of Art, Hertfordshire University and Goldsmiths College of Art.
 Pil completed his joint PhD with Galia Kollectiv at Goldsmiths, University of London, in 2013.
 Together they have had solo shows at Pump House Gallery, London, Te Tuhi Center for the Arts, New Zealand, S1 Artspace, Sheffield and The Showroom Gallery, London.
 They have also presented live work at the Stedelijk Museum, Amsterdam, the 5th Berlin Biennial and the 5th Montreal Biennial, as well as at Kunsthall Oslo, Arnolfini, Bristol and Late at Tate Britain.
 Their forthcoming solo exhibition in 2017 will be at the Naughton Gallery in Belfast.